yswcyswc/yswcyswc.github.io/_posts/2023-12-21-CMU course review.md

 - **67-505 Information Systems Internship**: Had to enroll in this class only because I am an international student and need this for my cpt.

-> Reflection: I spent another summer in Pittsburgh, dealing with the unbearable humid weather while working a part-time internship at a local startup.
+> Reflection: I spent another summer in Pittsburgh, dealing with the unbearable humid weather while working as a software engineer intern at a local startup.
+I am incredibly grateful for this opportunity to step into the industry.
 Thanks to a patient and wonderful mentor, I learned a great deal about system architecture, microservices, and AWS, and I really enjoyed the company culture.
 Despite this, I found the day-to-day coding itself to be uninteresting.
 This experience led me to question my career path and reconsider my course choices for the upcoming semester.

 ### Spring 2025